ashleydavis/routey/README.md

 Routey Testbed
 --------------

-_Routey Testbed_ is allows you to test your REST APIs from the command line.
+_Routey Testbed_ allows you to test your REST APIs from the command line.

-It is run from the command line using _node_ and specifying the path to _routey_testbed.js_.
+Run it with _node_ and specify the path to _routey_testbed.js_.
 For example, with Routey installed in _node_modules_:

 	node ./node_modules/routey/routey_testbed.js <options>

-You can use the testbed to list the routes that are registered by your REST API:
+In case you need a reminder of what your REST API can do, use Routey Testbed to list the registered routes:

 	node routey_testbed.js --routes